Acquisitions editors and agents reject some manuscripts within the first page or two.

-Not: She could tell he had been smoking and that he was scared.
-(Telling)
+Telling: She could tell he had been smoking and that he was scared.

-Rather: She wrapped her arms around him and smelled tobacco.
+Showing: She wrapped her arms around him and smelled tobacco.
 He shivered.
-(Showing)

 Layered in as part of the action, what things look and feel and smell and sound like register in the theater of your readers’ minds, while they’re concentrating on the action, the dialogue, the tension and drama and conflict that keeps them turning those pages.

-That way, you can subtly work in all the details they need to get the full picture and enjoy the experience.
+That way, you can subtly work in all the details they need to get the full picture and enjoy the experience from the first sentence.